pymc-devs/pymc/GOVERNANCE.md

 ## Governance

-This section describes the governance and leadership model of The Project.
+This section outlines the governance and leadership model of The Project.

 The foundations of Project governance are:

 - Openness & Transparency
 - Active Contribution
 - Institutional Neutrality

 Traditionally, Project leadership was provided by a BDFL (Chris Fonnesbeck) and subset of Contributors, called Core Developers, whose active and consistent